athiraPrajod/TinDog-BootstrapDisplay/README.md

 # TinDog-BootstrapDisplay

-A tinder clone for dogs using Bootstrap
+A tinder clone for dogs using Bootstrap (under progress)